Huotes/CommitMaker/README.md

 Chuck Norris grinds his coffee with his teeth and boils the water with his own rage.

 Yuvraj's Batting- 1 1 0 1 1 1 0 0 1 0 0 1 0 1 0 1 0 1 1 0 W.He has specialization in Digital Electronics.

+Chuck Norris has volunteered to remain on earth after the Rapture; he will spend his time fighting the Anti-Christ.